-OUR BOARD MEMBERS
+BOARD MEMBERS

 We are so grateful for our board members!

-Michael E. Weber, CPA, JD - Treasurer
+Michael E. Weber, CPA, JD - Chair

 Michael E. Weber is an accomplished tax professional and dedicated advocate for education, currently serving as Board President of the ACLD Tillotson School.
 With over 15 years of experience as a trusted advisor in the accounting and legal professions, Michael is a Tax Partner at a Grossman Yanak & Ford LLP, where he focuses on serving the needs of middle-market businesses and high-net-worth individuals—particularly those in family-owned enterprises.